anthcourtney/ansible-role-cis-amazon-linux/README.md

 This ansible role applies v2.0.0 of the CIS Amazon Linux Benchmark. <https://benchmarks.cisecurity.org/tools2/linux/CIS_Amazon_Linux_Benchmark_v2.0.0.pdf>

 This role was developed and tested against Amazon Linux 2016.03.
+It has been tested against Amazon Linux 2016.09 with equal success.

 Why Would I Use This Role?
 --------------------------